 Payment of pensions abroad

-These FAQs give information about paying pensions from UK registered pension schemes to individuals who are resident abroad.
-Reference to pensions in the FAQs includes payments of secured pensions, income from drawdown arrangements and also taxable lump sums, as the same issues will apply to each with regard to payment options and taxation.
+These FAQs give information about paying pensions from UK registered pension schemes to individuals who are resident abroad that is, living outside of the UK.
+Reference to pensions in the FAQs includes payments of secured pensions (both lifetime annuities and scheme pensions), income from drawdown arrangements and also taxable lump sums, as the same issues will apply to each with regard to payment options and taxation.

 Pension schemes and providers may receive requests to pay pensions abroad from: